 Before I dive into my testimony, I want to tell you a little bit about myself and my family.
-I sing and play guitar, as well as love color guard.
-I'm a sophomore at Florida State University (GO NOLES!).
+I sing and play guitar.
+I'm a Junior at Florida State University (GO NOLES!).
 Before moving to Tallahassee, I lived with my mom, dad, and two siblings.
-My parents are currently approaching their 25th wedding anniversary (yay!), my brother Collin is in 10th grade, and my sister Julia is in 8th grade.
+My parents are have been married for 25th years, my brother is in 11th grade, and my sister is in 9th grade.

 I grew up in a church that I give a lot of credit for shaping me and my faith.
 My mom attended the church in its original location when she was in high school, and my siblings and I practically grew up there.
-Now that I live in Tallahassee I go to a church called City Church and I love it.
+Once I moved to Tallahassee I joined a great church that I call home.

 It started out with boys and my strange desire to have a "boyfriend" at age 13.
 I was totally obsessed, for its almost all I would ever talk about.
 Most of my conversations something with friends started something like "wow, I really like this boy" or "I talked to him today!"
 I knew it was annoying, but I felt like I couldn't stop.
-Then, in 8th grade, I started talking to this boy.
-At first, I didn't like him in that way, but he liked me and I was not oblivious to it.
-But of course, I developed feelings for him.
-From there, it was messy.
+In 8th grade, I started talking to this boy.
 Long story short, I got way too attached, and I got hurt.

 Entering 9th grade, I carried a lot of baggage.
 At this point, Jesus was just this figure that I could go to when I needed something or when something really good happened.
 What really separated me from Him was one little word with a whole lot of meaning: depression.
 I didn't feel good about myself.
 I felt that I was unlovable and that I messed up everything I touched.
 To sum it up, I felt worthless, and I was trapped in this giant pit of despair and self-pity.

-Don't misinterpret this, however, because I had not thrown away my faith.
-I still believed in God, I just didn't believe His truths.
-I wasn't praying to Him, I wasn't reading His Word, and I wasn't living in His light.
+At the time, I still believed in God, I just didn't believe His truths.
+I wasn't praying to Him, I wasn't reading His Word and I wasn't living in His light.
 I hated myself, and I had little desire to make an effort to talk to Him or get to know Him more.
-There were times, typically after church camps in the summer or moving Sunday sermons, where I did start praying more, and I did dive into His word, but it never lasted long.
+There were times, typically after church camps in the summer or moving Sunday sermons, where I did start praying more, and I did read His word, but it never lasted long.

 This leads me to where I am now.
 I've created this blog because I feel compelled to strengthen my faith and relationship with God.
-I've sought out professional help from believers to heal from my depression and severe anxiety.
 I have made so many great Christian friends who I know are there for me.
-I'm an active sister of Delta Alpha Chi, a christian sorority at FSU.
-All of this has turned around because I've opened my heart up to Jesus.
-I am working towards being my child-self again, always eager to learn more about her Heavenly Father.
+I am now the Praise and Worship Chair of the sorority I rushed.
+I have a loving boyfriend who pushes me to grow in my faith.
+As a result of all these blessings, I've opened my heart up to Jesus again.
+I am working towards becoming my child-like self, always eager to learn more about her Heavenly Father.
 I know now, however, that life can be hard, and that I'll experience ups and downs.
 But, if that weren't the case, then why would I need a Savior in the first place?